percyfal/ratatosk/doc/source/dev/tasks.rst

 following

 1. create argument list from the args function
-2. fixes path names for outputs, generating temporary file names so that all operations are atomic
+2. fix path names for outputs, generating temporary file names so that all operations are atomic
-3. submits the command string via *subprocess*
+3. submit the command string via *subprocess*